Her Campus Logo Her Campus Logo

 St. Andrews '27

-Tricia Merone is a first year French student at the University of St. Andrews and from New York.
+Tricia Merone is a second year Economics and French student at the University of St. Andrews and from New York.
 She has previously been a writer for her high school's newspaper in order to pursue her interest in writing outside of academics.
 Besides writing, Tricia loves reading, fashion and traveling, as well as any sort of exercise.